IDAEA-EVS/waterpybal/docs/source/swr_calcs.md

 ---
 - raster_PRU_dir None or str default None

-Path to the multiband raster that contains "cc", "pwp" & "rrt" values.
+Path to the multiband raster that contains "fc", "pwp" & "rrt" values.
 Useful when SWR is constant in time and varies in space.
 If None, use the data from the waterpybal dataset (spatio-temporal variation).